BenjaminKobjolke/ActiveWindowHotkeys/README.md

 # ActiveWindowHotkeys
-Windows application that makes the same hotkey trigger a unique action for the current window
+Windows application that makes the same hotkey trigger a unique action for the active window.

+Most of the time the F keys on your keyboard (F1 - F12) are unused.

+## Why

+Because usually the developers plays functions for first time users on those keys.
+Like F1 opens the help files most of the time.
+But how often do you actually use that?

+What if you could finally use those keys for those shortcuts you use all the time?
+Maybe for those shortcuts that are hard to remembers and require multiple keys to be pressed at once?

+**Here is the solution**

+This application allows you to create new hotkeys.

+---

 ## Installation
 Run ActiveWindowHotkeys.exe